johnmaruska/homework/README.md

 To keep it simple, don't worry about using a persistent datastore.

+### Completed

+All endpoints are implemented and respond with proper status code.
+Improperly formatted POST bodies respond with a status 400 and `spec/explain` against the expected regular expression.

+To check output for step 2, run the web server with the command `lein ring server` and utilize the generated Swagger page

 ## Step 3 - Review and Refactor

 When you are invited to interview in person, we will sit down with you and offer